rdstach/pasal/readme.md

 Let me explains the directories and the files in this project.

 ## Installing
-> First, we have to clone the project into machine
+> First, we have to clone the project into our machine

 ```shell
 $ git clone https://github.com/drepram/pasal